nickreese/docs/reference/sdk.md

 ### Extend `Transport`

 It is possible to provide a custom implementation by extending `ITransport`.
+For example, you can customize it to use different HTTP libraries.
 While this could be useful in certain advanced situations, it is not needed for most use-cases.
-For example, you can also customize `transport` to use different HTTP libraries.

 ```js
 import { ITransport, Directus } from '@directus/sdk';